Thairo Estrada Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in MLB.

-- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).
+- The Tigers' 5.88 team ERA ranks 29th across all MLB pitching staffs.

-- The Tigers give up the second-most home runs in baseball (23 total, 1.8 per game).
+- Tigers pitchers combine to allow 25 total home runs at a clip of 1.8 per game (second-most in baseball).

-- Lorenzen takes the mound for his first start of the season for the Tigers.
+- Boyd (0-1) gets the starting nod for the Tigers, his third this season.

 © 2023 Data Skrive.
 All rights reserved.